IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 >  ... should be understood to imply any distinction, exclusion, restriction or preference which is based on any ground such as race, colour, sex, \...and which has the purpose or effect of nullifying or impairing the recognition, enjoyment or exercise by all persons, on an equal footing, of all rights and freedoms.[^100]

-Article 26 of the ICCPR requires States' laws to guarantee that men have equal and effective protection against discrimination.
-It requires States to prohibit discrimination against men in law and in fact.
-This applies to all fields regulated and protected by public authorities.
-All legislation adopted by the State must not discriminate against men.[^101] If a State's laws do not align with the Covenant, the State must change its laws.[^102]

-States are required to ensure equal protection for boys and girls[^103], and that children are free from discrimination.[^104]

-ICCPR Article 26 requires State's laws "prohibit any discrimination and guarantee to all persons equal and effective protection against discrimination".
+Article 26 of the ICCPR requires that a State's laws "prohibit any discrimination and guarantee to all persons equal and effective protection against discrimination".
 States are required to protect men from discrimination "in any field regulated and protected by public authorities",[^77] and by "public authorities, by the community, or by private persons or bodies".[^78]

 A State's protection of men from discrimination must be "equal and effective".[^79]